Busy freelancer surrounded by work

 There are lots of email newsletters out there with information about copywriting jobs.

 Personally, I haven’t had much luck with newsletters.
-There’s either a lot of competition for each job, or things move so quickly that by the time the job has made the newsletter, the position has been filled.
+There’s either a lot of competition for each job, the pay is rubbish, or things move so quickly that by the time the job has made the newsletter, the position has been filled.

 I’ve had more joy with paid rather than free newsletters, just as there’s less demand for each job and the jobs are more targeted, but your mileage may vary.